pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 SciPy distributions
 -------------------

-The SciPy site lists `several distributions
+The SciPy site lists :doc:`several distributions
-<https://www.scipy.org/install.html>`__ that provide the full SciPy stack to
+<scipy:install>` that provide the full SciPy stack to
 end users in an easy to use and update format.

 Some of these distributions may not be compatible with the standard ``pip``